 Shows a clean sentiment flip: bulls lose control, bears take over

 Candlesticks started in 18th-century Japan, tied to rice trading and the work of Munehisa Homma (1724–1803), who focused on how price reflects trader behavior.
-The West really picked it up after Steve Nison brought candlesticks into mainstream trading in 1991 with “Japanese Candlestick Charting Techniques.”
-Since then, bearish engulfing has stayed in the core toolkit because it’s simple, visual, and shows a real shift in control.
+The West adopted candlestick charting widely after Steve Nison brought candlesticks into mainstream trading in 1991 with “Japanese Candlestick Charting Techniques.”

-The structure is straightforward: a smaller bullish candle, then a larger bearish candle that completely swallows the first candle’s body.
+A valid bearish engulfing setup has a smaller bullish candle followed by a larger bearish candle that fully engulfs the first candle’s real body.
 For a clean bearish engulfing, the second candle opens above the first candle’s close and then closes below the first candle’s open.
-That “open high, close low” profile is what makes it a real reversal attempt, not just a red candle after a green one.

 A clear uptrend is in play (even if it’s just a strong push up over the last few swings)